data-psl/data-psl.github.io/intensive-week-dhai-2022.md

 Dates: March 28 to April 1.

-Location: PRAIRIE/PSL (new offices in Issy-les-Moulineaux, detailed address/rooms TBA)
+Location: FRESK (10 rue d’Oradour-sur-Glane à Issy-les-Moulineaux, 92130)

 Pre-register to the Courses
 ============================